St. Lawrence River Restoration Council

-The St. Lawrence River Restoration Council (SLRRC) was formed in 1998 in order to oversee and address identified ecological challenges or Beneficial Use impairments (BUIs) that have been identified within the St. Lawrence River Area of Concern at Cornwall and Akwesasne.
-Over the years, SLRRC membership has been made up of federal and provincial government agencies, the Mohawk Council of Akwesasne, Saint Regis Mohawk Tribe, Raisin Region Conservation Authority (RRCA), the municipalities of Cornwall and South Glengarry, the River Institute and other local environmental groups, and industry.
+The St. Lawrence River Restoration Council (SLRRC) was formed in 1998 in order to oversee and address identified ecological challenges or Beneficial Use impairments (BUIs) that have been identified within the St. Lawrence River Area of Concern at Cornwall.
+Over the years, SLRRC membership has been made up of federal and provincial government agencies, the Mohawk Council of Akwesasne, Raisin Region Conservation Authority (RRCA), the municipalities of Cornwall and South Glengarry, the River Institute and other local environmental groups, and industry.
 Designates and citizen members are elected to the Council annually at the Annual General Meeting.

 Who are the current SLRRC members?

 The 2020-2021 SLRRC members were elected at the Annual General Meeting held on July 16, 2020.

 Chair: Marco Vincelli, Citizen

 Abraham Francis, Mohawk Council of Akwesasne Environment Program

 Benoit Lebeau, Ontario Ministry of Agriculture, Food, and Rural Affairs